 Crashes by Month

-Looking at death rate per 100 million vehicle miles, the lowest rate occurred in January, prior to the pandemic, and the highest was in June.
+Looking at death rate per 100 million vehicle miles, the lowest rates occurred in March and April and peaked in September.
 The mileage death rate helps correct for the variation in monthly mileage and is a more accurate measure of risk when comparing trends.

 Much of the variation in monthly motor-vehicle fatalities is associated with the number of vehicle miles.
 During the winter months, both vehicle miles and deaths go down, while in the summer months, vehicle miles and deaths increase.